bbalganjjm/natural_js/docs/implementation/m6-plan.md

 # Next action

-Finish and push M5, then review this M6 draft with the user.
+Review this M6 draft with the user.
 Before coding M6, settle the Button binder question, the first-release Select group subset, and exact pagination/List public signatures using representative authored HTML and TypeScript.
 Record the approved slice in the active plan.
 Changes to M1 invariants require an updated contract and renewed review.[^contract][^roadmap]

 # Decisions